Spritekin/csv2psql/README.md

 --do_add_cols - indicator to add modified_time, and other cols (timestamp,serial) .
 To delay till last run

+--append_sql Indicates that stdin is reading in text to send straight to post gres

 environment variables:
 CSV2PSQL_SCHEMA      default value for --schema CSV2PSQL_ROLE        default value for --role